 When you cancel an account, you automatically lose the credit that you had available on the credit card.
 It is possible that you have not been using the credit.
 At least, it contributes to the overall credits you have available.
 The effect of this is that, your overall credit utilization ratio will increase.
 Credit utilization ratio is the amount of credit you owe divided by your available credit multiplied by 100.
 If your credit utilization ratio is high, this may signify that you are under pressure financially and lenders may not be willing to extend you further credit.
 Creditors are more comfortable when they see that you have some available credits which you are not using.
 Your credit utilization ratio is part of what is considered under the amount you owe which account for 30% of your credit score.
 If you are closing the only credit card you have, this will have negative effect on your mix of credit types which is another factor that affects your credit score.

 When you close a credit card, you will still retain the payment history in your credit report.
 But over time, say like 10 years, all the tracks of positive and negative payment history will fall off from your report.
 If the cancelled credit card is the oldest long standing credit card you have with good payment history, this will impact your credit score negatively in the future especially if other existing credit cards do not have good payment history.
-This will also affect your length of payment history which account for 10 per cent of your credit score.
+This will also affect the average length of your credit history which account for 10 per cent of your credit score.

 Read Also: Credit Card Minimum Payment and its Effects